movementlabsxyz/MIP/README.md

 Currently the editors are [@apenzk](https://github.com/apenzk).

 The editor is responsible for the final review of the MIPs.
 The editor is responsible for the following:
-- Ensures a high quality of the MIPs.
+- Ensures a high quality of the MIPs, e.g. checking language while reviewing.
 - Removes content from the MIPs that is commented out. (<!- ->)
-- Ensures the MIP numbering is correct, the MIP has been added to [OVERVIEW.md](./OVERVIEW.md), the MIP is in the correct status and the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS).
+- Ensures the MIP numbering is correct, the MIP has been added to [OVERVIEW.md](./OVERVIEW.md)
+- Ensures the MIP is in the correct status.
+- Ensures the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS).

+The editor is not responsible for the content.

 **Conflict resolution**: If an editor requests a change from an author that the author does not agree with and communication does not resolve the situation
 - the editor can mandate that the author implements the changes by getting 2 upvotes from reviewers on their discussion comment mentioning the changes.